prasundebnath/WinNotch/README.md

 ## ✨ What it does

-WinNotch sits silently in your taskbar notch area and springs to life when you hover over it — just like Apple's Dynamic Island, but for Windows.
+WinNotch sits silently on top of the screen and springs to life when you hover over it — just like Apple's Dynamic Island, but for Windows.

 | State | Behaviour |
 |---|---|